damonholden/javascript-info-progress-tracker/notes/json_methods_tojson_notes.md

 -   important limitation - `JSON.stringify` can't handle circular references
 -   `JSON.stringify` has a second and third optional parameter:
     1. `replacer` - either a mapping function that alters the stringify process, or an array of properties that should be included in the output from the value passed in as the first parameter.
 The mapping function could be used for filtering or formatting.
     2. `space` - either a number or a string.
 If a number - it will be the amount of spaces used for each indentation in the JSON.
 If a string - it will be prepended to each indented line in the JSON output.
+The `space` parameter should not be used if the stringified JSON is being sent over the network, and should only be used for logging/visual purposes.

+## Custom "toJSON" method

+-   when `JSON.stringify` is called, it calls the passed in values `toJSON` method.
+-   just like `toString`, any object can have its own custom `toJSON` method that customises the output of `JSON.stringify`.